 Several reasons can be deduced from the negative reactions.
 The most obvious one was the fear of feminism itself.
 The Women’s Liberation Movement had been, and continued to be, deeply threatening to both women and men.
 A feminist work of art on this monumental scale with challenging subject matter was bound to provoke controversy.

 When the work returned to the U.S. in 1988, it was stored at the National Museum of Women in the Arts, Washington, D.C., which lacked large enough exhibition space to present it.
 Plans began to locate a permanent home for the piece, which was a long-time goal for Chicago.
-To her delight, in 1990, the Trustees of the University of the District of Columbia voted to accept and purchase The Dinner Party for their collection, which was to be housed in the Carnegie Library.
+To her delight, in 1990, the Trustees of the University of the District of Columbia voted to accept her gift of The Dinner Party for their collection and dedicate funds for its installation in a new gallery in the Carnegie Library.
 Because Congress controls this University’s budget, however, congresspersons who deemed the piece “pornographic” and “offensive” debated the purchase in televised congressional proceedings and a controversy ensued questioning the “value system” the artwork demonstrated.
-Ultimately, the purchase was denied.
+Ultimately, the acquisition was denied.